wp-plugins/restore-link-title-field/readme.txt

 == Changelog ==

+= 1.3 =
+* Fix the updateFields issue.
+When you click on a link from the search results, it should now populate the title correctly, like the old versions did.

 = 1.2 =
 * Changed the JS to use original wpLink functions for everything except htmlUpdate, to improve compatibility.
 Ref: https://core.trac.wordpress.org/ticket/32180
 * Fix issue with title field not resetting on a new link